commadelimited/beginners-guide-to-django-rest-framework/article.md

 url(r'^authors/$', views.AuthorView.as_view(), name='author-view'),
 ```

-Next, open `bookreview/views.py` and add these lines:
+Next, open `bookreview/views.py` and add these lines to the end of the file:

 ```
 class AuthorView(generics.ListAPIView):